 Kenny Rogers' songs are timeless.
-The country superstar has always had a knack for recording strong, well-written material that stands up well over time, which has helped him build a career as one of the most consistent hitmakers of his generation.
+The country superstar had a knack for recording strong, well-written material that stands up well over time, which helped him build a career as one of the most consistent hitmakers of his generation.

-Rogers pulled off a later-in-life career resurrection with 'Buy Me a Rose.'
-He drafted Billy Dean and Alison Krauss to perform backing vocals on the track.
-The song tells the story of a man who's been trying to impress his wife with material possessions, only to find that it's simple, loving gestures from him that she really values.
+Rogers pulled off a later-in-life career resurrection with "Buy Me a Rose."
+He drafted Billy Dean and Alison Krauss to perform backing vocals on the track, which tells the story of a man who's been trying to impress his wife with material possessions, only to find that it's simple, loving gestures from him that she really values.
 That timeless message took the song all the way to No. 1 in 1999, a dozen years after Rogers had last visited the top of the charts.

 After years of toiling in various groups, to varying degrees of success and failure, Rogers was fast becoming a huge solo star by the time he released his third solo album.
 Its title song and lead single was a classic cheating song about a clandestine couple who are "daytime friends and nighttime lovers," despite the fact that he is her husband's best friend.
 The song became Rogers' second No. 1 hit, earning a spot in the Top 10 Kenny Rogers Songs.

-Few country stars have re-invented themselves as often, or as successfully, as Kenny Rogers.
-This 1983 multi-format smash was a case in point; written by the Bee Gees, its pop style was a dramatic departure from his previous efforts.
-Recorded as a duet with Dolly Parton, the song became a No. 1 hit in the country, pop and adult contemporary formats in the US, and reached No. 1 in many other markets around the world, making it a must for any list of the Top 10 Kenny Rogers Songs.
+Few country stars have re-invented themselves as often, or as successfully, as Rogers.
+This 1983 multi-format smash was a case in point: Written by the Bee Gees, its pop style was a dramatic departure from his previous efforts.
+Recorded as a duet with Parton, the song became a No. 1 hit in the country, pop and adult contemporary formats in the U.S., and reached No. 1 in many other markets around the world, making it a must for any list of the Top 10 Kenny Rogers Songs.